 Beginning in 1984, the association has employed office coordinators to manage its busy office.
-Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to the present time.
-In 2011 Sharon Schmidt Walker '67 became the assistant office coordinator; from 2013 until the end of 2017, she and Hayes have shared duties as co-coordinators.
+Robert Dixon '40 served in this capacity from 1984 to 1995; Henrietta Hilliard Kilbreath '42 from 1995 to 1998; and Helen Potter Hayes '57 from 1998 to December 2017.
+In 2011 Sharon Schmidt Walker '67 became the assistant office coordinator; from 2013 until the end of 2017, she and Hayes acted as co-coordinators.
 In 2018 Mary Ann Tarnovich was hired to be the office manager.
 The office staff keeps the database of graduates' names and addresses up to date, supplies information and other assistance to class reunion planners, collects and archives information about SHS and its alumni, records contributions, corresponds with donors, and coordinates the twice yearly mailing of the association's newsletter.

 BOARD of TRUSTEES

 All members of the Board of Trustees shall be elected at the annual membership meeting of the association.
 The trustees shall be elected for a term of three years, and no member shall serve more than three consecutive terms.
 There shall be six standing committees: Alumni Relations, Executive, Finance, Nominating, Facilities, and Scholarship.
 Every trustee shall serve on a standing committee; there shall be a minimum of three trustees on each committee.